Pier and Beam Foundation Pros and Cons

 - Creaky Floors: Floors built on pier and beam foundations are more likely to creak as you move around your home.
 While some noise is normal, it can be a sign of a larger problem.

-If something seems off with your foundation, don’t hesitate to call a pro.
+If something seems off with your pier and beam foundation, don’t hesitate to call a pro.
 Contact the pier and beam specialists at Align Foundation Repair today, and make sure your foundation stays strong for many years to come.